jvverde/loginalert/README.md

 ```bash
 TOKEN="POST_YOUR_TOKEN_HERE"
 ```
-Check the new messages on your bot (You should have at lest one if you had sent a */start* message on previous step)
+Check the new messages on your bot (You should have at least one if you had sent a message *Hello* on previous step)
 ```bash
 curl https://api.telegram.org/bot$TOKEN/getUpdates
 ```
-You shoud receive a json object, something like this
+You shoud receive a json object.
+Look for the something like this
 ```bash
 ...,"chat":{"id":822330591,"first_name":...
 ```
+(If you only obtain a message like this ```bash {"ok":true,"result":[]} ``` it means you haven't send a message yet.
+Go to client and send a *Hello* messages to your bot and try again)

-Take note of the value of field id of chat and copy *.env.example* to *.env*
+Take note of the value on field id of chat and then copy *.env.example* to *.env*

 ```bash
 cp .env.example to .env